-Rev. Dr. George R. Sinclair, Jr. was installed as Pastor of Government Street Presbyterian Church on December 8, 2002.
+Dr. George R. Sinclair, Jr. was installed as Pastor of Government Street Presbyterian Church on December 8, 2002.
 A North Carolina native, George earned his undergraduate degree in religion and philosophy from Highpoint University in 1975.
-He holds Master of Divinity and Doctor of Ministry degrees from Louisville Presbyterian Theological Seminary.
-Before coming to Mobile, George served Presbyterian churches in Warsaw, Il, Lenoir, NC, and LaGrange, GA.
-He and his wife, Paula, have two married children and four grandchildren.
-Their daughter, Meredith, is an Assistant Professor of Secondary English Education at Southern Connecticut State University in New Haven.
-Their son, Sean, lives in Mobile, AL, and they have five grandchildren.
-George is the author Walking In Wonder: Resilience in Ministry and enjoys woodworking, hunting, fishing, and is an avid bike rider.
-Paula is employed at UMS-Wright Preparatory School where she teaches 8th grade Algebra; she is also an ordained Deacon and Elder at GSPC The Sinclairs reside at 1105 Savannah Street in the Oakleigh Garden District of Mobile.
+He holds a master of Divinity and a Doctor of Ministry degrees from Louisville Presbyterian Theological Seminary.
+Before coming to Mobile, George served Presbyterian churches in Warsaw, IL, Lenoir, NC, and LaGrange, GA.
+He and his wife, Paula, have a daughter, Meredith, who is an Assistant Professor at Southern Connecticut State University in New Haven, and a son, Sean, who lives in Mobile, AL, and they have five grandchildren.
+George is the author Walking In Wonder: Resilience in Ministry and enjoys woodworking, hunting, fishing, sailing, and is an avid bike rider.
+Paula is employed at UMS Wright where she teaches 8th grade Algebra; she is also an ordained Deacon and Elder at GSPC The Sinclairs reside at 1105 Savannah Street in the Oakleigh Garden District of Mobile.

 Director of Children's Ministry